-This book covers answers to all textual questions.
-However, we have also covered extra questions in each lesson with the aim of covering the entire topic and providing more practice.
+This book not only provides answers to all textual questions but also addresses extra questions in each lesson with the aim of covering the entire topic and making students ready to face the competition.
 Throughout this book, questions are answered in a detailed, point-wise format which is exactly how the students are expected to write their answers in the exam.
-Multiple objective type questions have also been covered to help students get sufficient practice in all types of questions.

 We have incorporated 'Smart Codes' to facilitate easy answer recall.
+In case of long and complex answers, we have provided 'Smart Recap' for quick revision.
 'For your understanding' section provides the required conceptual clarity to understand a particular point.
-'We're sure that students, parents and teachers alike would love our value proposition, content quality and the presentation of content.
+'Gyan Guru', our very own mascot, offers a practical touch to theory by sharing interesting and real facts.
+'QR codes' present throughout the book offer students practical knowledge through reference content.
+We're sure that students, parents and teachers alike would love our value proposition and the unique presentation of content.

+- Publisher

-Publisher Edition: First
+Edition: Fifth

 The journey to create a complete book is strewn with triumphs, failures and near misses.
 If you think we've nearly missed something or want to applaud us for our triumphs, we'd love to hear from you.

 Please write to us at: mail@targetpublications.org